Sponsor Licence Refusals

-The work that goes into obtaining a Tier 2 or 5 Sponsor Licence is considerable; therefore, it is extremely frustrating to find that your application has been refused.
+The work that goes into obtaining a Sponsor Licence is considerable; therefore, it is extremely frustrating to find that your application has been refused.
 If this has happened to you, contact us straight away.
 We will carefully examine why your application was refused and build a strategy to assist you with the next steps.

 As business people ourselves, we understand that you need to resolve your Sponsor Licence refusal as quickly as possible.
 Thanks to years of experience in immigration law, our team, led by Dr Lusine Navasardyan can move quickly to advise you of your options.
 Not only will we advise you on having the Sponsor Licence refusal reversed, but our team will also support you throughout the life of your licence and help you maintain compliance.